Complete guide to American Airlines upgrades

 Use the right instrument for the route

 SWUs are most valuable on long-haul international flights where the cabin differential is greatest.
-For domestic flights where the upgrade is main cabin to first on a narrowbody, paid upgrades or 500-mile stickers may be a better use of your resources.
+For domestic flights where the upgrade is main cabin to first on a narrowbody, your complimentary elite upgrade or a paid upgrade offer is usually the better use of your resources.

 Monitor availability continuously